Intercropping | 10 Types, Advantages and Disadvantages

 • Mitigate losses where the failure of any one of the component crops occurs.

-• A farmer can get extra yield from the unit area.
+• A farmer can get extra yield and, thereby, extra income from the unit area.

-• Better utilization of space available with the time dimensions.
+• Better utilization of space is available with the time dimensions.

 • We can achieve better weed control by growing intercrops.